datacarpentry/cloud-genomics/_episodes/02-logging-onto-cloud.md

 2. Under 'My Instances' select the instance you wish to terminate and the click the black 'X' or find the 'Terminate' button and click.

     > **Warning:** This will delete any data on this instance, so you must move any data you wish to save off the instance (for example by using iCommands).
-5. After reading the warning and confirming you are ready, click 'Terminate' to terminate the instance.
+5. After reading the warning and confirming you are ready, then click 'Terminate' to terminate the instance.